 Breakfast is the optional part of the tour and Lena and I were escorted by Shivam to the nearby Chandravilas restaurant.
 He left us here after ordering our meal and then rushed off to college.

-This a quite a piece of heritage in itself, being over a 100 years old and having the likes of Mahatma Gandhi, Amitabh Bachan and other celebrities dining here.
+This a quite a piece of heritage in itself, being over a 100 years old and having had the likes of Mahatma Gandhi, Amitabh Bachan and other celebrities dine here.

 The decor in itself is most unassuming and from its appearance, one would not think twice of this place if one does not know its history.

 A pre-set Gujarati breakfast thali (platter) was presented to us and we certainly had much difficulty finishing up the myriad treats tantalizing us from the plate.

 After breakfast we spent some time exploring the streets that had come alive post 11 am.
 The locality is also known for shops selling authentic perfumes and we spent a while picking out a few gifts at one of the oldest and reputed establishments called Lala Parmanand and sons and were attended to by one of the ‘sons’ who was actually a grandson of the original owner.